All Conditions & Treatments

 Unfortunately, labral tears are hard to prevent, especially in athletes, because the force of the overhead motion contributes to the injury.
 Although athletes are most prone to labral tears, people who experience a traumatic event – such as falling down a flight of stairs – are also at risk.
 This is especially the case in older adults, because our cartilage becomes more brittle with age.
 (Find an HSS doctor who diagnoses and treats shoulder labral tears.)

-Can a shoulder labral tear heal without surgery?
+Can a torn shoulder labrum tear heal on its own without surgery?

 In some cases, the labrum can heal with rest and physical therapy, depending on the severity of the tear.
 Surgeons should try to be as conservative as possible when treating a torn shoulder labrum.
-Surgeons will usually conduct a physical exam and order MRI or X-ray imaging, if necessary, to determine the severity of the injury and the appropriate treatment.
+Surgeons will start with a physical exam of the shoulder and an X-ray followed by an MRI if necessary to determine the severity of the injury and the appropriate treatment.

-SLAP tears are usually treated with rest, anti-inflammatory medications and, in some cases, an in-office cortisone injection.
+When surgery is not indicated, SLAP tears are usually treated with rest, anti-inflammatory medications and, in some cases, an in-office cortisone shot.
 This is followed by gradual stretching of the shoulder, initially with a physical therapist, for six weeks to two months.
+When appropriate, a platelet-rich-plasma (PRP) injection is a newer treatment that has promising results.

 If the injury is a minor Bankart tear with a dislocation, the physician (or even a team coach or patient themselves) can usually pop the shoulder back into place – a process called reduction – and then follow up with physical therapy to strengthen the muscles.